gicamm/gc-simple-home/README.md

 GCSH loads the configuration at runtime.

 ### Most important parameters
-* network: includes the listening port, certificates and token (it can be blank, but it is recommended to set it).
+* network: includes the listening port, certificates, and token (it can be blank, but it is recommended to set it).
 * domotica: it includes the **targetAddress** (the serial bridge address) .
-It also includes all "env" such as light, shutter, alarm, scenario and so on.
+It also includes all "env" such as light, shutter, alarm, scenario, and so on.
 You can create your custom env.

 ### Configuration example
 `{